-Financial assistance-related documents and assistance with the application process can be obtained from Registration, Emergency Department and Financial Assistance offices within each hospital facility.
+Financial assistance-related documents and assistance with the application process can be obtained from the Registration area, the emergency rooms and Financial Assistance offices at each hospital facility.
 In addition, a request for mailing the financial assistancerelated documents can be made by calling (855) 233-1555, or the documents can be obtained directly from the hospital or corporate website.
-Completed applications may be returned to the area where they're obtained in the hospital, by mail, by fax or by email as noted on the application directions.
+Completed applications may be returned to the area where they're obtained in the hospital, by mail, fax or email as noted on the application directions.
 Financial assistance applications completed for nonhospital-related services may be used to determine financial assistance eligibility for hospital-related services.
 Applications will be reviewed within 30 days.
 Notification of eligibility will be provided by mail/email upon patient request.

-The following documentation or information may be used to determine financial assistance eligibility:
+Documentation or information used to determine financial assistance eligibility:

-- Signed financial assistance application acknowledging that providing false information to defraud the hospital is a misdemeanor in the second degree (Section 817.50 F.S.).
-Medicare recipients must complete the full financial assistance application. - A patient's stated gross yearly income in the absence of a signed, witnessed application.
-Not applicable for Medicare recipients. - Income documented by one of the following: W-2 withholding forms, employer pay stubs, previous year federal tax return or verification of current wages from employer(s), from public welfare agencies or other governmental agency which can attest to the patient's income status for the past 12 months.
+- Completed and signed financial assistance application acknowledging that providing false information to defraud the hospital is a misdemeanor in the second degree (Section 817.50 F.S.).
+Medicare recipients must complete the full financial assistance application. - Completed and unsigned financial assistance application.
+Not applicable for Medicare recipients. - Income documented by one of the following: W-2 withholding forms, employer pay stubs, previous year federal tax return or verification of current wages from employer(s), from public welfare agencies or other governmental agency which can attest to the patient's income status for the past 12 months. - Requested asset documentation that's including but not limited to bank statements and/or investment statements.

-- Asset documentation that's including but not limited to bank statements and/or investment statements. - Patient information may be verified through a consumer credit report, property searches or other means to substantiate a patient's financial circumstances.
+Patient information may be verified through a consumer credit report, property searches or other means to substantiate a patient's financial circumstances.

-Information needed to determine financial assistance eligibility includes the patient's demographic information and income, assets, household members' names, birthdates, Social Security numbers and income for all household members.
+Information needed to determine financial assistance eligibility includes the patient's demographic information and income, assets, household members' names, birthdates, Social Security numbers (if applicable) and income for all household members.

-Household members include a spouse regardless of tax filing status or family members who were claimed on a patient's income tax from the prior year or to be claimed in the next tax filing period.
+Household members include a spouse regardless of tax filing status and family members who were claimed on a patient's income tax from the prior year or to be claimed in the next tax filing period.
 Other family members in the household who are being directly supported by the patient may be included on the application, if that inclusion speaks to the patient's need for financial assistance.

-Additional financial documentation may be requested to validate financial assistance eligibility when there is evidence of a patient's ability to meet their financial obligations.
-Financial documentation requested to determine eligibility include but aren't limited to most recent tax returns, most recent bank checking and savings account statements, and the most recent investment accounts.
+Additional financial documentation may be requested to validate financial assistance eligibility when there's evidence of a patient's ability to meet their financial obligations.

+Financial documentation requested to determine eligibility includes but isn't limited to most recent tax returns, most recent bank checking and savings account statements, and the most recent investment accounts.
 When financial documentation is required for further review of the patient's financial situation, assets and available credit may be considered in the financial assistance eligibility review.